 “Over the fence, then,” he muttered.

 A truck was the only vehicle in the small parking area.
-Chunks of shade, from the nearby evergreens, two-stepped across its white surface.
+Shadows, from the nearby evergreen, swayed back and forth on its white surface.

 As good as a ladder, Roger thought, heading towards the pickup.